Ebraheem1/Dancing-Scene/README.md

 g++ dancingScene.cpp -lglut -lGL -lGLU -lGLEW  -o choose_name && ./choose_name

-- Make sure that the installation of the above mentioned libraries on your machine.
+- Make sure that the installation of the above mentioned libraries are done successfully on your machine.

 Some Pic of the scene: